luau-lang/luau/docs/_pages/typecheck.md

 ## Type packs

-Multiple function return values as well as the function variadic parameter uses a type pack to represent a list of types.
+Multiple function return values as well as the function variadic parameter use a type pack to represent a list of types.

 When a type alias is defined, generic type pack parameters can be used after the type parameters: